 The following are the tips you can follow for a successful trek to Everest Base Camp:

-- Acclimatize properly: Acclimatization is one of the major safety tips you need to follow when you’re in the Everest Base Camp region.
-If you don’t acclimate, there is a likelihood that you will encounter an internal health issue along the way.
-Moreover, acclimatization also plays a role in letting you rest between your EBC trek.
+- Proper acclimatization is one of the key safety tips to follow when you’re in the Everest Base Camp region.
+If you don’t acclimate, you’re more likely to encounter an internal health issue along the way.
+Moreover, acclimatization helps you rest during your EBC trek.

 - Stay hydrated: To stay healthy and active throughout your trek, you must always stay hydrated.
 Hydration can also play a big role in ensuring good health among trekkers.

-- Physical and mental preparation: Trekkers should not go on the trek without preparing themselves enough.
+- Physical and mental preparation: Trekkers should not go on a trek without adequately preparing.
 You can practice for the trek by taking shorter hikes, training cardio, jogging, etc. You also need to be mentally fit in order to complete the journey.

 - Gradual ascent and descent: Slowly and gradually ascending and descending can be very helpful for trekkers.
 When you ascend quickly and descend the same way, you’re going to feel breathless and you may or may not succeed in the trek.